Eight women and two men killed in Toronto van attack: coroner - Red Deer Advocate

 Kang, a chef at a downtown steakhouse, was praised by coworkers for his warmth and energy.

-A munk at the Buddhist temple where Amarasingha regularly took her seven-year-old son recalled how she baked cookies every week to bring to Sunday school students.
+A monk at the Buddhist temple where Amarasingha regularly took her seven-year-old son recalled how she baked cookies every week to bring to Sunday school students.

 Tennis Canada hailed D’Amico’s hours of volunteer service with the organization, saying her friendly nature eventually saw her working directly with the elite athletes who participate in its marquis Rogers Cup.